Rise to Success: Career Highlights of Salman Rushdie

 2017: Publication of The Golden House

-In 2017, The Golden House, a satirical novel by Salman Rushdie set in contemporary America, was published.
+In 2017, Salman Rushdie's satirical novel The Golden House, set in contemporary America, was published.

 2019: Publication of Quichotte

-In 2019, Quichotte, a modern retelling of Don Quixote by Salman Rushdie, was published.
+In 2019, Salman Rushdie's Quichotte, a modern retelling of Don Quixote, was published.

-In 2019, Salman Rushdie's work, Quichotte, was shortlisted for the Booker Prize.
+In 2019, Salman Rushdie's novel "Quichotte" was shortlisted for the Booker Prize.

 2021: Publication of Languages of Truth

-In 2021, Languages of Truth, a collection of essays written between 2003 and 2020 by Salman Rushdie, was published.
+In 2021, Salman Rushdie's Languages of Truth, a collection of essays written between 2003 and 2020, was published.

 February 2023: Publication of Victory City

-In February 2023, Rushdie's fifteenth novel, Victory City, was published.
-The book is described as an epic tale of a woman who breathes a fantastical empire into existence and was Rushdie's first released work after he was attacked and severely injured in 2022.
+In February 2023, Salman Rushdie's fifteenth novel, Victory City, was published.
+It was his first released work after being attacked in 2022.

 April 2024: Publication of Knife: Meditations After an Attempted Murder

-In April 2024, Rushdie's autobiographical book, Knife: Meditations After an Attempted Murder, was published.
-The book details the attack Rushdie experienced and his recovery and was longlisted for the 2024 National Book Award for Nonfiction.
+In April 2024, Salman Rushdie's autobiographical book Knife: Meditations After an Attempted Murder, about the 2022 attack and his recovery, was published and was a finalist for the 2024 National Book Award for Nonfiction.